 - Hemolytic anemia — a type of anemia in which your body destroys red blood cells faster than it produces them, often due to certain blood diseases or autoimmune disorders

-- Inflammation, such as from rheumatoid arthritis, celiac disease, connective tissue disorders or inflammatory bowel disease
+- Inflammatory disorders, such as rheumatoid arthritis, sarcoidosis or inflammatory bowel disease